Computer-Aided-Validation-Laboratory/cryo_probe_mockup/experimental_work_report.md

 This meant that only a small stereo angle could be acheived.
 This positioning constraint also impacted the choice of lenses to use.
 Normally, high focal length macro lenses could be used for these scenarios with large stand-off distances.
-However, since these macro lenses are considerably larger they could not be used for this application.
+However, since these lenses are considerably larger they could not be used for this application.
 The size of lens was also a constraint of the stereo angle.

 With the challenging camera setup came a challenging calibration.